Updated: Jan 4

 Do something for others: Adjust your behavior in ways that allows others to act comfortably according to their own style.

 The assessment identifies your SOCIAL STYLE and gives you a Versatility score.
 SOCIAL STYLE becomes fairly stable in early adulthood, but Versatility can be taught.
 Interestingly though, there is gap between how others perceive us and how we perceive ourselves.
 In fact, over 50% of the time self-perception for SOCIAL STYLE differs from the perception of others, and 65% of people see their Versatility differently from others.
-This suggests there’s great value in 360° surveys.
+This suggests there’s great value in getting feedback from others.

 I recently became a SOCIAL STYLE & Versatility Certified Instructor.
 Contact me if you are interested in learning how this tool can help improve you and your organization’s effectiveness.